The Cat Vet

 The best starter kit for grooming cats

 This Mikki Kitten Kit grooming combination set is great for kittens and adult cats.
-It is best used after the Zoom Groom as it is particular good at rounding up all the loosened hair.
-It can also be used instead of the Zoom Groom especially on cats with dense, plush undercoats (eg Burmillas, British shorthairs).
+It is best used after the Zoom Groom as it is particularly good at rounding up all the loosened hair.
+Although it can also be used instead of the Zoom Groom, especially on cats with dense, plush undercoats (eg Burmillas, British shorthairs).
 I don't find this as effective on cats with thinner, or more sleek coats (eg Siamese).

-I would never use a "cushion and pin" style slicker brush (or the toothed moulting tools mentioned in the next section for that matter) on areas like the head, neck, ears, bottom, feet and webbed skin flaps in the armpit and groin.
+"Cushion and pin" style slicker brushes (or the toothed moulting tools mentioned in the next section for that matter) are also not suitable to use on areas like the head, neck, ears, bottom, feet and webbed skin flaps in the armpit and groin.
 Be really really careful and use light movements over boney prominences like the shoulder blades, elbows, wrists, ankles, knee and spines.
-Be guided by changes in your cat's body language like kicking, pushing away with the paws, moving away, tail flicking, flattened and drawn back ears, grumbling, biting at the brush or you!
+Tune in to what they're thinking and feeling by focussing on their body language (see below):

 Moulting combs for dead hair and undercoat care

-The toothed edge is designed to allow the tool to pull through the topcoat easily while gently removing the undercoat and loose hair without cutting or damaging the cat's delicate skin.
-That said, these tools still involve a little pulling so as with any grooming tool always be very gentle.
+The toothed edge is designed to allow the tool to pull through the topcoat easily, gently removing the undercoat and loose hair without cutting or damaging your cat's delicate skin.
+That said, these tools still involve a little pulling, so as with any grooming tool always be very gentle.
 Very matted cats or those with sensitive or fragile skin will not be suitable for this grooming tool.
 I would also avoid areas as for the slicker brush advice above.

 Clippers are safer than scissors & blades for matted fur

-Some owners reach for scissors in these situations but cat skin is so delicate and while you are busy focusing on the area of interest at the crossed cutting area, the tips can meanwhile be snipping your cat's skin further along.
+There's a temptation to reach for scissors in these situations, but cat skin is so delicate and while you are busy focusing on the area of interest at the scissor's crossed cutting area, the tips can meanwhile be snipping your cat's skin further along.
 I never suggest owners use scissors for this reason.

-Where a few small mats are present, a pair of these mini Wahl Cordless clippers are an absolute godsend.
+Where a few small mats are present, a pair of these mini Wahl Cordless clippers are an absolute lifesaver.
 They are small, light and relatively quiet.
-They take a single AA battery, they cut very well with new blades available from Wahl UK directly when they need replacing.
+They take a single AA battery, they cut very well and new blades are available from Wahl UK directly when they need replacing.

 Nailing it!

-My old favourites for cutting cat claws are the smaller cat specific claw clippers.
-The nails of small dog are a completely different shape and texture from cat claws so never try using a larger sized dog nail trimmer on a kitty - they're unwieldy to use and you'll end up cutting something you shouldn't!
+My old favourites for cutting cat claws are small dedicated cat-specific claw clippers.
+The nails of small dogs are a completely different shape and texture from cat claws, so never try using a larger sized dog specific nail trimmer on a kitty - they're unwieldy to use and you'll end up cutting something you shouldn't!
 Meowch!
-This will reinforce to your cat that there suspicions about you being up to mischief were right.
+This would then reinforce to your cat that their suspicions about you being up to mischief were right.
 You'll then struggle to do the job next time when you have the right kit (so to speak).

 Tick remover